-Report to the Diagnostic and Therapy center on the 1st floor of the American Family Children’s Hospital.
-Your child’s blood is drawn and an IV (intravenous line) is placed.
-The IV is placed so that medicine can be given to make your child drowsy.
+Report to the Diagnostic and Therapy Center on the 1st floor of the American Family Children’s Hospital.

 The biopsy is done using ultrasound.
 You may stay with your child during the biopsy.
-There is also a waiting room if you would rather wait outside the room.
+Or, if you prefer, you can also go to the waiting room.

 The biopsy takes about 30 to 45 minutes.

 After the Biopsy